GBrachetta/frames/src/templates/django/README.md

 ![image](https://res.cloudinary.com/gbrachetta/image/upload/v1607301400/oob_bfglzw.jpg)

-This app is a boilerplate with ready-to-go settings for a new Django app.
+This app is a starter with ready-to-go settings for a new Django app and it was bootstrapped by [Frames](https://github.com/GBrachetta/frames).

 It assumes using AWS to store static files, and the production variables have been added accordingly (but they only load in case there's a `USE_AWS=True` variable in the environment).